A Licensed Professional Here to Guide You

 My journey in providing grief therapy helped me to see the major gaps in research allocated towards the AAPI community so I pursued and obtained a Ph.D in Psychology Studies and Counseling from Regent University where I focused on identifying literature and addressing these gaps pertaining to Asian Americans and grief.

-I am a Licensed Clinical Social Worker/Psychotherapist in the state of California (LCSW 83727) and an LCSW/Psychotherapist in the state of Hawaii (LCSW-4987).
+I am a Licensed Clinical Social Worker/Psychotherapist in the state of California (LCSW 83727) and an LCSW/Psychotherapist in the state of Hawaii (LCSW-4987) and an adjunct professor of Psychology.

 Thank you for letting me share my story with you,